-Te Koromatua me ō KaikauniheraYour Mayor and Councillors
+Mayor and Councillors

 All Councillors are members of the Strategy and Policy Committee and the Annual Plan/Long-term Plan Committee.
 Each Councillor has one or more portfolios and is a member of committees or subcommittees related to those portfolio areas.
-Councillors are able to attend and speak at any Council committee, but can only vote if they are a member of the committee.
+Councillors can attend and speak at any Council committee, but can only vote if they are a member of the committee.

 Councillors also have responsibilities in the wider Wellington region.
-They sit as Council-appointed representatives on various trusts and organisations that Council has an interest in, on Council-Controlled Organisation boards and on committees that have members from the region's other territorial local authorities.
+They sit as Councilappointed representatives on various trusts and organisations that Council has an interest in, on Council-controlled organisation boards and on committees that have members from the region's other territorial local authorities.

-See wellington.govt.nz/your-council/about-the-council/mayor-and-councillors for information about the committees and external appointments for each elected member.
+See Note 37 in Section 5: Financial statements for details of Councillor and Community Board member remuneration on pg X. See wellington.govt.nz/your-council/about-thecouncil/mayor-and-councillors for information on the committees and external appointments of each elected member.